Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 RSMo 217.850

-Unlawful Use of Unmanned Aircraft Over Correctional Centers
+Unlawful Use of Unmanned Aircraft Systems Over Correctional Centers

 criminal

-Effective: Aug 28, 2020Infraction (baseline); Class B felony for weapon delivery (5-15 years); Class C felony for escape facilitation (up to 10 years); Class D felony for controlled substance delivery (up to 7 years)
+Effective: Aug 28, 2020Baseline: Infraction.
+Delivering a weapon: Class B felony (5-15 years).
+Facilitating an escape: Class C felony (up to 10 years).
+Delivering controlled substance: Class D felony (up to 7 years).

 View source